replicant4j/replicant/README.md

 are integrated with the replicant engine.
 The replicant client then has to make service calls to the server-side to initiate changes.
 At the completion of the service call, the server component collects all changes that were made to the server-side entities during the service call and passes them to the replicant engine.
 The replicant engine is then responsible for replicating changes out to the interested clients.

+The service infrastructure within replicant is such that it is possible to treat services as either;

+**fire and forget**: The client does not need to be notified when the service call completes.
+**immediate return**: The client is notified when the service call returns, potentially receiving a result from the server.
+Any changes made to entities on the service _may not_ be present on the client.
+**return when complete**: The client is notified when the service completes, potentially receiving a result from the server.
+Any changes made to entities on the service _must_ be present on the client.

 # Old Documentation